-(this could be the Headteacher/Head of School or CEO / designated complaints local school board or trustee or other staff member providing administrative support) The complaints co-ordinator should:
+(this could be the Headteacher/Head of School or CEO / Director of People & Culture or other staff member providing administrative support)

+The complaints co-ordinator should:

-- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Headteacher/Head of School, CEO, Chair of Local school boards, Chair of DSAT or the Clerk and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - additional support.
-This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - keep records.
+- ensure that the complainant is fully updated at each stage of the procedure - liaise with staff members, Headteacher/Head of School, CEO, and to ensure the smooth running of the complaints procedure - be aware of issues regarding: - sharing third party information - additional support.
+This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person - · keep records.